 My patriotism isn't about a quasi-religious reverence for symbols like the flag.
 It seems to me that what's really important isn't the symbol, but the principles it represents--the principles expressed in the Declaration and Constitution.
 Similarly, my patriotism isn't about forced expressions of allegiance to those symbols, as in the Pledge of Allegiance.
 I've never thought it made sense to affirm our freedoms by requiring people to stand up and recite a pledge in unison.
 Where is the freedom in that?
 Besides, the Pledge isn't a founding document like the Declaration of Independence or the Constitution.
 It was created by a Christian socialist Baptist minister (imagine that!) in 1892, as a part of a campaign to sell American flags.
 The "under God" part wasn't added until 1954--around the same time that "In God We Trust" was added to our money.
 And that brings us to religion...

 My patriotism isn't about linking American pride or identity to Christianity, or any particular religion.
 Many of our founders were freethinkers, not orthodox Christians, and they were careful to separate religion and government, on the theory that good fences make good neighbors.
 James Madison modeled the First Amendment on the Virginia Statute of Religious Freedom, written by Thomas Jefferson.
 Jefferson later said that mention of Jesus was expressly left out of that statute, because it was "meant to comprehend, within the mantle of its protection, the Jew and the Gentile, the Christian and Mahometan, the Hindoo, and Infidel of every denomination."
-Freedom of religion is one most precious things we have in this country, but today the phrase has been twisted to mean the freedom to discriminate against others.
+Freedom of religion is one of most precious things we have in this country, but today the phrase has been twisted to mean the freedom to discriminate.
 That's the very opposite of what freedom of religion is about.
 It's about the freedom to believe, or not, according to your conscience, not to impose your belief on others.
 As a freethinker myself, I'm following a tradition that goes back to Jefferson, Benjamin Franklin, Ethan Allen, and Thomas Paine.
 Should those original patriots be considered unpatriotic because they weren't orthodox Christians?

 Similarly, my patriotism isn't about imagining that "real" Americans come in any particular race or religion.
 A white Baptist cowboy born in Texas is not one speck "more American" than a gay Filipino Muslim in born in California...or a Hindu born in India and naturalized as an American citizen.
 To think otherwise is to misunderstand what this country is about.
 It's about freedom, diversity, and opportunity; not any particular race or religion.
 If you want to see a truly deep kind of patriotism, go to a business owned by a naturalized immigrant with an accent.
 Very often you'll find a picture of them proudly standing in front of the flag on the day they became an American citizen.

 That's why my patriotism also isn't about suspicion of foreigners, or the idea that my life is more important than anyone else's because I was lucky enough to be born in this country.
-I recently heard a Trump supporter say he thinks one American life is worth millions foreign lives.
+I recently heard a Trump supporter say he thinks one American life is worth millions of foreign lives.
 Millions!
 I once heard someone say, "I'm a nationalist.
 I don't care what happens to foreigners".
 I'm appalled by that attitude.
 It seems both cruel and nonsensical to me, and here's why: imagine that a Muslim child is adopted from Syria and raised as an American Christian.
 Does that event magically change something and make her life more important than if she had stayed in Syria?
 More important than if she had stayed Muslim?
 If so where does that happen?
 At the border?
 When she is baptized?
 Does it make her hopes and fears, her pains and aspirations, less real?
 Of course it doesn't.
 My birthplace might make me luckier than others, but it doesn't make me better than others, or my life more valuable.

 OK.
 Enough about what my idea of patriotism isn't.
 Now let me say what it is.